courseworks/AUT_AP_2024_Spring_HW3/README.md

 ### Constructors & Destructor

-- **Constructor**: Initializes the `BloomFilter` with a specified number of hash functions, setting up the required environment for operations.
+- **Constructor**: Initializes the `BloomFilter` with a specified number of hash functions. setting up the required environment for operations.
 - **Copy Constructor**: Ensures that when a `BloomFilter` is copied, all the internal states (like the bit array and hash seeds) are correctly duplicated.
 - **Move Constructor**: Efficiently transfers the internal state from one `BloomFilter` to another, optimizing performance by avoiding deep copying.
 - **Destructor**: Handles clean-up, ensuring no resources are leaked and the Bloom filter's internal state is properly disposed of.